 Whether you workout with over-ear or on-ear headphones or earbuds totally depends on you and your preferences.
 Some people always prefer the snug fit of earbuds regardless of what they're doing, whereas others like the immersive sound provided by the best over-ear headphones.

 Having said that, some activities certainly lend themselves to different styles.
 For example, there are some over-ear and on-ear headphones that will stay put while you run, like the Adidas RPT-01 over-ear headphones, which you can find in our best running headphones guide.

 However, you'll probably find earbuds or bone-conducting headphones are a much more secure and comfortable option – especially those with an ear hook design, like the Beats PowerBeats Pro in our list above.

-How do you find the best workout headphones for you?
+How to choose the best workout headphones for you

 Most headphones that cater for sports do come with some water resistance, but you'll want to check the specs.
 Plenty say they can withstand water and sweat, which might be fine if you're using them for light workouts.
 However, if you want the best protection, choose those that come with an iPX4 rating and higher.
 IPX7 means full waterproofing, so that's what you'll want for swimming.

 Although you'll need to consider the way you workout, for value for money you'll also want to think about whether they'll work in other environments, too.
 To be honest, most of the top headphones for working out will be perfect for the office and the commute, too – never be put off by the sporty design or "sport" labelling.
 But it is worth considering how you like to listen to music in other environments.